epfl-si/ansible-collection-actions/README.md

 `AnsibleCheckMode` that will strive to keep a stable API, no matter what happens to the Ansible internals further down the road.

 - An `AnsibleActions` instance can be constructed using the `@AnsibleActions.run_method` decorator, as shown above.
-Such an instance encapsulates the `run_action` method, which lets one invoke an Ansible action directly (although this doesn't provide direct `--check` support, so it is often easier to go through a `Subaction` instance instead)
+Such an instance encapsulates the `run_action` method, which lets one invoke an Ansible action directly (although note that if you want out-of-the-box `--check` support, consider going through a `Subaction` instance instead which has that as a feature)
 - An `AnsibleCheckMode` instance can be obtained from the `.check_mode` property of an `AnsibleActions` instance.
 It offers the `is_active` property to inspect Ansible's check mode.
 - The `AnsibleResults` “pure-static” class takes care of meddling with Ansible result dicts on your behalf.